 I've been a home brewer for quite a while now, and I've always been pretty pleased with the results – it's always come out tasting like beer (without that odd homebrew tang that I got back in my "beer in a bag" days at university), and when I've given it to other people to try, the feedback has been pretty good.

-Like many other home brewers, I’ve always daydreamed of brewing on a bigger scale than my little 5-gallon setup, so when my favourite brewpub, The Bull in Highgate, offered me the chance to brew my coffee porter with them it was like my birthday and Christmas all rolled into one.
+Like many other home brewers, I've always daydreamed of brewing on a bigger scale than my little 5-gallon setup, so when my favourite brewpub, The Bull in Highgate (now moved to a bigger brewpub as London Brewing), offered me the chance to brew my coffee porter with them it was like my birthday and Christmas all rolled into one.

 I've read (enviously) of other bloggers going into breweries but I've always been worried on two fronts.
 Firstly, that breweries have a business to run and would rather be getting on with brewing their own beer rather than whatever crazy ideas bloggers come along with, and secondly that they must get a bit fed up with some idiot amateur getting underfoot!